dmeoli/BeerEX/README.md

 helps with the filling of the beers database and system knowledge through the information contained into the [2017 Beer Styles Guide](https://www.craftbeer.com/wp-content/uploads/2014/12/craftbeerdotcom-beer-styles.pdf) and [Beer & Food Course](http://www.craftbeer.com/wp-content/uploads/CB_Food_Course/BeerAndFoodCourse.pdf) material.

+## Prerequisites

+To run the expert system you must download and install [CLIPS 6.30](https://sourceforge.net/projects/clipsrules/files/CLIPS/6.30/).

 ## Running the expert system